 A Marine’s Family is defined as being all the designated members of a Marine’s Family.
 A Marine has three Families: the one they are “Born Into”, “Sworn into” and “Married Into.”

-The FRO is the face of the Commanding officer’s vision for family readiness and will provide direct coordination for the unit family readiness program.
+The URC is the face of the Commanding Officer’s vision for family readiness and will provide direct coordination for the Unit Family Readiness Program.

 FAMILY READINESS PROGRAM TRAINING